adamghill/fediview/content/faq.md

 ## What data do you store?

 - No personalized data is currently persisted to a database.
 - A background worker is used to create personalized timelines so those are cached in `redis`.
-They get removed after 5 minutes.
+They get purged after 500 seconds.
 - Third-party, privacy-respecting analytics services are used to get a sense of traffic patterns.
-- *Instance URL* and *Application Token* can optionally be stored in the user's browser by explicitly opting in.
+- *Instance URL* and *Application Token* can optionally be stored in the user's browser by clicking a checkbox and explicitly opting in.

 ## How can people opt out of being included in these summaries?